otausendschoen/NLP_Yahoo-Answers/README.md

 <img src="https://github.com/user-attachments/assets/c1256529-47e1-463b-a521-f4fdd07d53de" width="600"/>

-- When doing distillation and quantization to compress the fine-tuned BERT model trained on 5% of the data, we observed substantial inference speedups while retaining much of the classification performance.
-For example, our quantized student model achieved 65.27% accuracy, while cutting inference time in half (from ~0.70s to ~0.3s per 100 samples).
-This demonstrates that model compression via quantization can maintain effectiveness while improving deployability in low-resource environments.
+- When applying distillation and quantization to compress the fine-tuned BERT model trained on a reduced 5% subset of the dataset, we were able to retain most of the classification performance while significantly reducing model size and improving inference efficiency, particularly in CPU-constrained environments.

-- Other distilled student variants showed competitive and similiar performance.
-The pretrained student model (standard knowledge distillation using soft labels) reached 66.5% accuracy, while the intermediate-distilled student (with TinyBERT-style hidden layer alignment) achieved 66.08%.
-However, the original teacher model still outperformed all distilled versions, with an accuracy of 66.28% on the same test split.
+- The best student model, which uses intermediate layer distillation (with TinyBERT-style hidden state alignment), slightly outperformed the teacher, achieving an accuracy of **66.54%** compared to the teacher’s **66.28%**.
+This result demonstrates that carefully guided student training can even surpass the teacher in terms of generalization, despite the student’s smaller capacity.
+The standard distilled student, using only soft targets, reached **65.27%**, showing competitive performance with a simpler objective.

+- Quantization was applied post-training using ONNX Runtime, reducing the weight precision from 32-bit floats to 8-bit integers.
+While this did not improve inference speed on GPU, due to overheads and partial operator support, it did significantly reduce latency on CPU.
+Inference time on 100 samples dropped from around **10.8 seconds for the teacher** to just **2.5 seconds for the quantized student ONNX model**, demonstrating its practicality for edge deployment.

-- A per-class accuracy analysis revealed that the student retained strong performance across nearly all topics, closely mirroring the teacher model.
+- A per-class accuracy comparison confirmed that the intermediate student preserved performance across nearly all categories, showing particular robustness in classes such as *Society & Culture* and *Family & Relationships*.
+The confusion matrix revealed a strong alignment with the teacher’s predictions, though minor deviations still existed in more ambiguous classes.

-- In summary, distillation is a highly effective compression method in our pipeline, achieving fast, accurate, and lightweight models.
-However, careful attention must be given to the training strategy (e.g., use of soft labels), and further improvements could involve layer-sharing, intermediate feature alignment, or selective knowledge transfer to better match teacher predictions on complex samples.
+- In summary, model distillation proved highly effective for compressing and accelerating the BERT-based classifier without sacrificing accuracy.
+The inclusion of intermediate feature alignment clearly improved performance beyond standard soft-label distillation.
+Further improvements could include combining this strategy with quantization-aware training or mixed-precision optimization to enable faster inference on both GPU and CPU, as well as investigating hybrid architectures with adaptive depth or selective layer reuse from the teacher.

 **General Summary of Models**
 | Part      | Model / Method                                      | Accuracy (%) |
 |-----------|-----------------------------------------------------|--------------|